 MAT in Science Education

-In collaboration with the Graduate School of Arts & Sciences, students in this 12-month, full-time program prepare for Massachusetts initial teacher licensure and further strengthen their chosen academic fields.
-Licensure reciprocity exists with many states, but students should investigate specifics in the state of anticipated residence.
+In collaboration with the Graduate School of Arts & Sciences, students in this 11-month, full-time program prepare for Massachusetts initial teacher licensure and further strengthen their skills and knowledge in their chosen academic fields.

-Students complete courses in professional education, additional graduate courses in their content fields, and a student-teaching experience.
+Students complete courses in professional education, additional graduate courses in their content areas, and a student-teaching experience.

 The program begins during the summer 2 term in late June or early July each year, though in some cases students may begin in September.
 It is also possible to complete the degree over a longer time period as a part-time student.